Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 - offsets: `int`
   - the start index of each individual string in the `values`

 For the sake of simplicity, we'll treat values as a string array.
-So for our `s` above, these components look something like
+So for our `s` above, these components look something like:
 ```
 values = ['s', 's', 's', '0', '\x00', 's', 's', '1', '\x00', 's', '2', '\x00']
 offsets = [0, 5, 9]